 You brighten up the shadows in one and darkening the highlights in the other, and you blend both together.
 In this case, with luminosity masks.

-Why can’t we brighten up the shadows and darken the highlights in the Raw image?
+Why can’t you brighten up the shadows and darken the highlights in the Raw image?

 Remember the greatest strength of luminosity masks is also its weakness.
 The tonal adjustments will bleed over into the shadows and the highlights.

-If you do it separately in 2 images, you don’t have to worry about that because you’re going to blend it.
+If you do it separately in two images, you don’t have to worry about that because you’re going to blend it.

-Shadows that are brightened up in the highlights priority image will be recovered by the shadows priority image during blending and vice versa.
+Shadows that are brightened up in the highlights priority image will be recovered by the shadows priority image and vice versa.

 Now, because only a single image is used, you wouldn’t have a problem with ghosting!